DegenX (DGNX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DegenX Historical Price

-According to the latest data gathered on DegenX live price page, the current price of DegenX is 0.01147829USD.
-The circulating supply of DegenX(DGNX) is 20.94M DGNX , giving it a market capitalization of $240.34K.
+According to the latest data gathered on DegenX live price page, the current price of DegenX is 0.01037235USD.
+The circulating supply of DegenX(DGNX) is 20.94M DGNX , giving it a market capitalization of $217.18K.

 - 24-hour0.00%$ --$ --$ --